fveve/push_swap/README.md

 # **Push_swap**

 ### **Description**
-Push_swap is an algorithm that sorts a stack of integers in ascending order using an empty stack
+Push_swap is a program that sorts a stack of integers in ascending order using an empty stack

 ---